leok7v/leok7v.github.io/page90.md

 Variable length array or alloca()
 ---
-Only use when it is important for performance and the size is known to be small bounded and will fit on the stack in all situations.
+Only use when it is important for performance and the size is known to be small, bounded, and will fit on the stack in all situations.
 ~~~
 int matrixNxN_operation(float* a, float* b, int n) {
     int r = 0;